-These measures included the implementation of standardised testing at 2nd, 4th and 6th class in primary school and the reporting of the information from these tests to parents, boards of management and the Department of Education and Skills.
+These measures included the implementation of standardised testing at 2nd, 4th and 6th class in primary school and the reporting of the information from these tests to parents, boards of management and the Department of Education.

 How to make returns

 During May/June, you should carry out the tests in accordance with circulars 0056/2011 , 0018/2012 and and 0026/2019.

 The designated data entry person in your school should log onto the Esinet portal, click on ‘Literacy and Numeracy Returns’, and then ‘CAP Application’, before entering the results of the tests on the form on screen, and clicking ‘Submit’.

 Once the scores are submitted, the data entry person should log out.

 The designated approver in your school should then log onto the Esinet portal, click on ‘Literacy and Numeracy Returns’, and then ‘CAP Application’.